Policing and Law Enforcement Investigation MSc

 How you'll study

-The course will be delivered through traditional face-to-face learning, supplemented by elements of blended learning as required.
-You will typically attend weekly lectures and interactive seminars and a monthly online consolidation workshop.
+The course will only be delivered through traditional face-to-face learning.
+You will typically attend weekly lectures and interactive seminars and have the opportunity to attend a monthly online consolidation workshop / student support meetings with the Module Leads.

 Classes will involve a series of tutor-led elaborations and evaluations, as well as student-led engagements including the presentation of problem-solving exercises and discussion of pre-set questions.